arduino/arduino-create-agent/upload/README.md

-use 'godoc cmd/github.com/arduino/arduino-create-agent/upload' for documentation on the github.com/arduino/arduino-create-agent/upload command

 Package upload
 =====================

     import "github.com/arduino/arduino-create-agent/upload"

-Package upload allows to upload sketches into a board connected to the computer It can do it via serial port or via network
+Package upload allows to upload sketches into a board connected to the computer It can do it via serial port

 **Usage for a serial upload**